 April 21: Lyrids Meteor Shower#

-2020 is a good year to watch the Lyrids because its near coincidence with the new moon April 22nd.
-This year’s peak is expected just before midnight at April 21st 9 PM HST, making the best time to see shooting stars belonging to the Lyrids between 9 PM and midnight.
+2020 is a good year to watch the Lyrids because of its near coincidence with the new moon on April 22nd.
+This year peak activity of the meteor shower is expected be just before midnight at April 21st 9 PM HST, making the best time to see shooting stars belonging to the Lyrids between 9 PM and midnight.

 Fun Facts about the Lyrids meteor shower